Sporting F.C.

-Sporting Football Club, also known as Sporting San José, is a Costa Rican football club, that currently plays in the Liga de Fútbol de Primera División, the top division of Costa Rican football league system.
+Sporting Football Club, also known as Sporting San José, is a Costa Rican professional football club, that currently competes in the Liga de Fútbol de Primera División, the top division of Costa Rican football league system.

 History

 On 2 March 2003, a group of Mexican businessmen, led by Jorge Vergara, arrived in Costa Rica to purchase Deportivo Saprissa, of the First Division of that country, in order to acquire all the shares and reduce debts. club finances.
 Within the set of owners was Jorge Alarcón, who served as the general manager.
 The main objectives were the promotion of new talents and transcendence at an international level, which were successfully achieved.

 For seven years he remained in charge of the team until its sale to another administration.
 During that time, Alarcón greatly appreciated the country for the opportunity to work in management, so he did not rule out returning.

 On 16 June 2016, the disappearance of the subsidiary club that participated in the Second Division, the Saprissa Generation, was confirmed at a press conference by the saprissistas.
 Due to this, the franchise was released and Jorge learned about this news.
 For this reason he contacted the owner Andrés Calderón, to found the new team with a different name.
 Calderón accepted the proposal and the group was renamed "Sporting San José", with its headquarters in the district of Pavas, in the capital.
 The businessman affirmed that it will give an increase in the football level of the Costa Rican capital, through the creation of schools and the contribution of experienced players.

 The colors navy blue and gold were chosen for the uniform, and its first coach would be Randall Row, while Gerald Drummond and Marco Herrera would serve as the talent trainers, in U-17 and U-20 categories, respectively.